Czesia99/hsaoc2022/README.md

 # hsaoc2022

-advent of code in haskell
+Advent of Code 2022 in Haskell